dani-f/SR2_News_Mining/analysis.md

 ### Keywords by number of appearence

 Let's have a look on the keywords.
-First, we load a dictionary with german stop-words in order to delete unnecessary words of the news messages.
+First, we load a dictionary with german stop-words in order to be able to delete unnecessary words of the news messages.

 ``` r
 # Load dictionary